khowling/yet-another-llm-example/README.md

  > you can either use the `setup/food.json` or `setup/bikes.json` arguments to the `init_config` below for different starting catalogs.

 ```
-# Run the script to populated the database and storage with the demo catalog
+# Run the script to populate the database and storage with the demo catalog
 npx tsx -r dotenv/config setup/init_config.ts setup/food.json
 ```

-## To Build and Deploy the App to Azure - * UNDER CONSTRUCTION *
+### To Build and Deploy a new revision of the app ** *** UNDER CONSTRUCTION *** **

-Build the container, and push to Azure Container Registry
+Build the application container from your locally cloned source code, and push to your Azure Container Registry, all in one step using [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview)
 ```
+# Ensure you are in the root directory of this project, and run
-(source app/shop/.env && az acr build -r $AISHOP_ACR_NAME -t aishop/shop:localdev01  app/shop; )
+(source app/shop/.env &&
+   az acr build -r $AISHOP_ACR_NAME -t aishop/shop:localdev01  app/shop &&
+   az containerapp revision copy -n $AISHOP_ACA_NAME -g AISHOP_RG_NAME --image
+)
 ```

+Now, Create a new [revision](https://learn.microsoft.com/azure/container-apps/revisions) of your app in Azure Container Apps
 ```
-# As a example to build locally, and run a shell in the container (if you have docker installed)
-docker build -t shop aishop/shop:localdev01
-docker run -it --entrypoint /bin/sh aishop/shop:localdev01

 ```

 **Any Issues, raise an Issue**